5 tips for purchasing a body worn camera solution

-Tips consider when purchasing a body worn camera solution
+Tips to consider when purchasing a body worn camera solution

-Once the primary use case has been established to align with the business need, there are three key points that organisations must consider before selecting an appropriate solution.
-This will help them to maximise their return on investment:
+Once the primary use case has been established to align with the business need, there are five key points that organizations must consider before selecting an appropriate solution.
+This will help them to maximize their return on investment:

 2. Ease of use and design